cassiozen/mithryn-ttrpg/gm guide.md

 Attunement trigger: Curiosity: the bearer chooses the path of persistence in finding what's hidden
 Effect: The lantern grants Advantage on navigation/tracking/investigation check for the bearer.

+- Mantle of Grey Feathers
+A weathered cloak with pale feathers stitched into its hem.
+When worn, shadows seem to cling longer around the figure.
+Trigger: Bearer chooses stealth over confrontation.
+Effect: Grants Advantage on stealth rolls until detected.

+- Circlet of the Clear Eye
+A thin silver band, almost weightless, engraved with stars.
+Trigger: Bearer focuses to perceive what others miss.
+Effect: +2 to Insight.
+This lowers INS TN by 2 for all Insight checks.